"She's a W.O.W." Shirt - Red

 Based on a historical poster recruiting women for the Women Ordnance Workers corps in WWII.
 See below for more historical information.

-The history of the Women Ordnance Workers insignia
+Historical Background behind the Design: The Women Ordnance Workers insignia

 "In 1942, Westinghouse Company's War Production Coordinating Committee created a series of posters to encourage support for the war effort.
 One of these posters became the 'We Can Do It' poster.
 This image was based on a United Press International wire service photograph taken of Ann Arbor, Michigan, factory worker Geraldine Hoff who worked as a metal-stamping machine operator.
 In later years, this image would be associated with the Rosie the Riveter legend, however this image only appeared for a few weeks to Westinghouse employees in the Midwest in 1943.
 An Ordnance Department Women Ordnance Worker (WOW) bandana is clearly visible on her head.
 This image has largely replaced the Norman Rockwell's image of Rosie the Riveter. . . .